learn-anything/programming-languages/readme.md

 - [Lux](https://github.com/LuxLang/lux) - Functional, statically-typed Lisp that will run on several platforms, such as the Java Virtual Machine and JavaScript interpreters.
 - [Liz](https://github.com/dundalek/liz) - Lisp-flavored general-purpose programming language (based on Zig).
 - [Ren](https://github.com/ren-lang/compiler) - Cleaner, clearer JavaScript.
 Modern scripting language for the Web.

+## Object-Oriented

+- [Pharo](https://github.com/pharo-project/pharo) - A pure object-oriented programming language and a powerful environment derived from Squeak Smalltalk.
+- [Smalltalk-72](https://smalltalkzoo.thechm.org/HOPL-St72.html) - A pure message-oriented programming language and its environment implemented in '72 to test Alan Kay's idea of "programming by messaging".

 ## Multi paradigm